15 ways to reduce Corporation Tax

 Make sure that your business is claiming all available loss reliefs.
-There are different types of loss that a company can suffer, but in certain circumstances they can be carried back to a previous year (to generate a tax refund), carried forward against future profits or even surrendered to a fellow group company.
+There are different types of loss that a company can suffer, but in certain circumstances, they can be carried back to a previous year (to generate a tax refund), carried forward against future profits, or even surrendered to a fellow group company.

 14. Subscriptions and training costs

-Providing they relate to the activity of the company, training and subscriptions costs can be paid for by the company without the benefitting employee suffering Income Tax.
+Providing they relate to the activity of the company, training and subscription costs can be paid for by the company without the benefitting employee suffering Income Tax.
 The costs can be tax deductible for the company, resulting in the tax free development of your staff

 15. Paying for a Staff Party